How EMDR Therapy Helps Emotional Neglect:

 But not everyone who relates to these experiences identifies with the word “trauma.”

-Many people grew up in environments that looked stable from the outside.
+Many of them grew up in environments that looked stable from the outside.
 There may not have been obvious abuse or crisis.

 When “Nothing That Bad Happened” Still Affects You